hortonworks/cloudbreak/README.md

 Cloudbreak can be imported into IDEA as gradle project by specifying the cloudbreak repo root under Import Project.
 Once it is done, you need to import the proper code formatter by using the __File -> Import Settings...__ menu and selecting the `idea_settings.jar` located in the `config/idea` directory in Cloudbreak git repository.

-To launch the Cloudbreak application execute the `com.sequenceiq.cloudbreak.CloudbreakApplication` class with VM options:
+To launch the Cloudbreak application execute the `com.sequenceiq.cloudbreak.CloudbreakApplication` class  (Set 'Use classpath of module' to `core_main`) with the following VM options:
 ```
--XX:MaxPermSize=1024m
 -Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD
 -Dcb.client.id=cloudbreak
 -Dcb.client.secret=CB_SECRET_GENERATED_BY_CBD